ycrc/ycrc.github.io/docs/clusters-at-yale/guides/vasp.md

 ## Grace mpi partition

-On Grace's `mpi` parttion, since cores are assigned as whole 24-core nodes, `NCORE` should always be equal to 24 and then you can just request `ntasks` in multiples of 24.
+On Grace's `mpi` partition, since cores are assigned as whole 24-core nodes, `NCORE` should always be equal to 24 and then you can just request `ntasks` in multiples of 24.

 in your submission script: